 As of right now, I rarely play Udyr top.
 When the new tiger changes come through I will be looking to play him a lot more and create different builds for him!
 My last time playing Udyr Top was actually in Silver elo:

 For the most part, Udyr can do both very well.
 Aim to splitpush to pressure the map and gain dominance over specific objectives, never put yourself in a position that you're gaining nothing and losing an objective (trust me your team will do it for you), such as splitting for no reason and giving up a baron or a free, crucial tower.
 A lot is situational while playing Udyr; you also need to learn to adapt to different playstyles while being in said situations.
 Teamfighting is optimal when fighting over objectives, vision, map and buff control with the proper build.
 Practice makes perfect, Ranked is one of your best teachers.
 When you learn to get ahead and snowball early advantages and create leads, you will begin to win games with ease!
 If you ever struggle (or your team) buying a ZZ'Rot can be very beneficial; here's why:

 In conclusion, Udyr is and always will be a very viable pick in the meta.
 He can provide a lot of pressure due to his great wave clear.
 Also can turn out to be a very durable tank for your team with an optimal build and combined with Turtle Stance, he can turn out to be a very powerful front line.
 Scales well with an insane movement speed steroid from Bear Stance, as well as great damage sources from both Phoenix Stance and Tiger Stance.

-Subscribe to my YouTube Channel for new videos and follow my stream on Twitch if you want to see more of my gameplay and content!
+If I helped you out with the guide & videos, consider Subscribing to my YouTube Channel to stay updated with new videos if you want to see more of my gameplay and content!
 Have fun destroying your opponents on the Rift! :D